Azure/AKS/blog/_posts/2050-08-24-eks-to-aks-series-part1.md

 Moving a workload from another managed Kubernetes offering to AKS can be challenging.
 This series aims to provide a holistic, end-to-end experience by example to help ease that process.
 The samples in this series begin with infrastructure and code on EKS and end with equivalently functional infrastructure and code on AKS, while explaining the conceptual differences between AWS and Azure throughout.

-## An EKS to AKS Replication Scenario
+## EKS to AKS - Event Driven Workflow Scenario

 This new [article](https://learn.microsoft.com/en-us/azure/aks/eks-edw-overview) guides you through replicating an Amazon Web Services (AWS) Elastic Kubernetes Service (EKS) event-driven workflow (EDW) workload using [KEDA](https://keda.sh/) and [Karpenter](https://karpenter.sh/) in Azure Kubernetes Service (AKS).
 In the spirit keeping the workload as portable as possible, this guide prioritizes minimizing the changes needed to get the workload running on Azure.